zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    configuration, use :zeek:see:`Management::Controller::API::deploy_request`.

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

-   :config: a :zeek:see:`Management::Configuration` record
+   :param config: a :zeek:see:`Management::Configuration` record
        specifying the cluster configuration.